arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Relational Database Service (RDS).md

 - Network fee for replication
 	- Same region: free
 	- Cross region: paid

+> You can create a read replica as a Multi-AZ DB instance.
+A standby of the replica will be created in another AZ for failover support for the replica.

 ## Multi AZ
 - Increase availability of the RDS database by replicating it to another AZ